Complexity in multi-qubit and many-body systems: Conclusions

 \section{Conclusions}

-Hereby we investigated multi qubit states as a combination of their ground and excited states.
+Hereby we investigated multi-qubit states as a combination of their ground and excited states.
 With probability $p$ they have been changed by the decoherence due to the noise from the environment to a completely mixed state while the original state is left unchanged with probability $1-p$.
 The characterization of the resulting combination, the mixed state is conducted by using an entropic complexity measure calculated from the difference of the von Neumann and the R\'enyi entropy of order 2.
 The states with decoherence content $p\ll p^{\ast}$ are expected to be closer to the quantum, pure, entangled state, hence should be less vulnerable to the effect of the noise while those states with $p\gg p^{\ast}$ are already close to being classical and thus more extended over the Hilbert-space.
 The cross-over value of $p^{\ast}$ is found to correspond to the case with the complexity measure attaining its maximum that scales with the number of qubits, $n$.
 The asymptotic scaling of the form of $1-p^\ast\sim n^{-\gamma}$ with $\gamma\approx 1.05$ has been presented up to $n=63$ corresponding to a Hilbert space of the size of $d=2^{64}\approx 10^{19}$.
 In case of a dephasing interaction with the environment, similar behavior was found with $p^\ast \sim 1/n$.
 Furthermore, we investigated the behavior of the entropic complexity of many-body states using traditional deformed RMT and TBRE models, as well as the 1d Heisenberg-chain of spins under the action of local, random magnetic field exhibiting the MBL.
 It has been shown, that the cross-over and the transition between localized and ergodic many-body states is well described (beside traditional parameters, e.g. spectral ratio and IPR) by the entropic complexity measure.
-However, for these cases the ergodic states representing totally developed quantum chaos are described by a non zero complexity value and again whenever the entropic complexity is maximal a crossover or even a transition occurs.
-In an investigation of the thermailzation process we have analyzed how the time scales and even the actual functional form the survival probability can be investigated in a closed system composed of a big number of states.
+However, for these cases the ergodic states representing totally developed quantum chaos are described by a non zero complexity value and again whenever the entropic complexity is maximal a crossover or even a transition occurs. {Similar to a recent publication~\cite{magic1}, apparently the magic or non-stabilizerness~\cite{magic2} detects the cross-over and transition in a similar way, eventhough magic is a kind of resource that is defined on different grounds.
+The relation or complementarity of our complexity will be addressed in a future investigation.} In an investigation of the thermailzation process we have analyzed how the time scales and even the actual functional form the survival probability can be investigated in a closed system composed of a big number of states.
 We have found that the increase of the internal interactions between qubits decreases the time scale beyond which quantum information is more likely to be lost substantially.
-This feature will be the focus of a subsequent publication~\cite{nextVI}.
+This feature will be the focus of a subsequent publication.